 19. River Plate

 The River Plate is the second biggest watercourse in South America.
 Tipping of industrial waste and waste disposal by neighborhood communities is an incessant source of pollution in this river.
-In recent years, the sluicing of the water with chemical waste from farming activities has also increased, including it in the list of most polluted rivers on the planet.

 20. River Salween

-Located in South-East Asia, the Salween, born in Tibet, meanders down through regions of China and Burma.
+Located in South-East Asia, the Salween, born in Tibet, meanders through regions of China and Burma.
 The Salween is considered the most polluted river on the planet, so much so that some fishing communities have abandoned their former trade to sell the glass and plastic they collect from the river.

 Over its course, it passes through industrial parks, mostly made up of textile factories, whose polluting waste has provoked an alarming increase in sulfur, cadmium, copper, lead, mercury, and zinc levels in the river.